 Generally speaking, expunging a criminal record puts you back in the legal position you occupied before the arrest.
 It is as if the arrest never happened.
 Sealing a record hides it from public view.

-There are a number of ways to expunge or seal a criminal record in Washington, D.C.
+There are many different ways to expunge or seal a criminal record in Washington, D.C.
 Whether or not you are eligible depends on two factors.
 First, what was the nature of the charge?
-For example, was the charge a felony or misdemeanor?
-Were you charged as an adult or juvenile?
 Second, what happened with the case?
 For example, was the charge no-papered or dismissed?
 Did the case result in a conviction?
 If so, on what charges?

 Provided below is a comprehensive description of all the ways a criminal record can be expunged or sealed in the District.
-Also provided below are answers to such frequently asked questions as: What is the difference between “expunging” and “sealing” a criminal record?
-How can I obtain a copy of my criminal record/history?
+Also provided below are answers to frequently asked questions: What is the difference between “expunging” and “sealing” a criminal record?
+What happens when a criminal record is expunged or sealed?
 Can I seal a felony?
 How long does the sealing/expungement take?
 How do I find out if my criminal record is reflected in the Federal Bureau of Investigation (FBI) database?
 Will the record remain in the FBI database after expungement/sealing?
 Are expungements and sealings in D.C. affected by the Covid-19 pandemic?
 Will I need a lawyer to expunge or seal my criminal record in D.C.?
 What is a “disqualifying arrest or conviction”?
 What is an “eligible misdemeanor?”

 Sealing/expunging an arrest record on the grounds of actual innocence